QUADRO-web/socialZap/README.md

 # socialZap
 socialZap extra for MODX CMS.
+Automaticaly Post social Media to your MODX website by the Service Zapier.

 ## Setup Zap to post media to your MODX Website
 ### Insgtagram